seashell/drago/README.md

 ```

 ## Roadmap
-- Unit tests
+- [ ] Website
+- [ ] Code coverage
-- Backend API for issuing volatile access tokens
+- [ ] Backend API for issuing volatile tokens
-- Integration with Hashicorp Vault
+- [ ] Integration with Hashicorp Vault
-- Integration with firewall tools for more sophisticated networking rules
+- [ ] Integration with firewall tools for more sophisticated networking rules